American Football (2019 album)

-American Football (also known as LP3) is the third studio album by American rock band American Football, released on March 22, 2019 through Polyvinyl and Big Scary Monsters.
+American Football (also known as LP3) is the third studio album by American rock band American Football, released on March 22, 2019 through Polyvinyl worldwide, and Big Scary Monsters in European territories.

 American Football is the third self-titled album by American Football and the second release since their reunion in 2014.

 Background

 On December 11, 2018, the first single from the album, "Silhouettes", was released, along with the band teasing a third project on Instagram, and the listing for a third self-titled album appearing on Apple Music.
 A music video for "Silhouettes" was released on January 8, 2019.
 Later that month, the band released a new single, "Uncomfortably Numb", which references the similarly titled song by Pink Floyd and features vocals from Paramore vocalist Hayley Williams.
 It was released with an accompanying music video, starring former Workaholics star Blake Anderson and pro skater Paul Rodriguez.
 This is their first album to not feature the American Football House on its cover, as their first two albums did.